Aktion AB: Victims

-Aktion AB was one of Nazi Germany's deadliest acts of state terror in occupied Poland.
-While officially it was explained as a necessary response to the growth of the Polish resistance, its real purpose was to eliminate as many people as possible from the country's actual or potential leadership, and thus diminish Polish national identity.
-It also directly continued what had been started with the Intelligenzaktion during the invasion.
-As a result Aktion AB is considered to have been fundamentally genocidal.
+Aktion AB is considered to have been fundamentally genocidal.
 There is no single comprehensive history of Aktion AB, and historians have not yet been able offer a full accounting of it.
 Most significant among the unknown facts is the exact count of victims.
 Czesław Łuczak, Czesław Madajczyk, and other Polish scholars have generally accepted Streckenbach's figure of 6,500—approximately 3,500 intelligentsia killed, along with 3,000 criminals.
 However, his accounting has never been verified, so that number is not considered authoritative.
 Records pertaining to the execution of the criminals are particularly fragmented and incomplete; it cannot be determined from them how many of those 3,000 actually were criminals.
 The deportation of many of those spared execution to concentration camps that few survived further complicates reaching an accurate count of the victims.